Associate Head Coach Among Select Group Invited for Mock Interviews

 Local Products will be Eligible Following Fall 2013 Semester

 Former Notre Dame standout Megan Duffy was named associate head coach at George Washington in April 2012, after she spent the previous three seasons on the sidelines at St. John's University.

-"Megan is one of the brightest stars in the coaching world," Coach Tsipis said.
+"Megan is one of the brightest stars in the coaching world," head coach Jonathan Tsipis said.
 "Her insight as a player both at the collegiate and professional level will be beneficial for the total experience of our student-athletes.
-Her transition into coaching at St. John's and now here at GW has shown what a great communicator and role model she will be for our student-athletes at GW.
+Her time at St. John's and now here at GW has shown what a great communicator and role model she can be for our student-athletes.
 Megan understands the tradition of high-quality basketball at prestigious academic institutions.
 Her track record as a player and coach in seven consecutive NCAA Tournaments sets the bar high and matches what we want to accomplish here at GW."

 "I'm thrilled about the opportunity to join Coach Tsipis' staff and be a part of such a prestigious university as George Washington," Coach Duffy said at the time of her hiring.
 "The tradition both academically and athletically was what attracted me to this opportunity, and I look forward to helping Coach Tsipis bring GW women's basketball back to the national scene.
 I'm so impressed with his vision and dedication, and his relentless work ethic and teaching ability will immediately impact our student-athletes in a positive way.
 I look forward to starting this journey with Coach Tsipis and the rest of the George Washington community."